innocellence/New-Corporate-Site/_whitepaper/2016-08-31-the-laymans-quick-guide-to-the-drug-research-and-development-r-d-process.md

 Pharmas are continuing to adapt to these challenges in a variety of ways including restructuring their operating/business models.
 However, finding the right solution(s) to the growing problem of R&D productivity is proving as elusive as the quest for the next blockbuster drug.

-**What do you think are some of the biggest challenges impacting the drug R&D process?
-Share your thoughts with us by commenting below!**
+**What do you think are some of the biggest challenges impacting the drug R&D process?**

-Image Credit: Pixabay